A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Introduction

-\item We generalize the results in \cite{yang2020generalization}: given a target distribution being a bias potential model and a distribution close to the target measured by GMMD, we can generate a distribution close to the target in terms of the Wasserstein distance and relative entropy (Theorem~\ref{thm:regularity_improving}).
-In this sense, we can transform the empirical measure into a new distribution close to the target in the Wasserstein distance without CoD;
+\item We generalize the results in \cite{yang2020generalization}: given a target distribution being a bias potential model and a distribution close to the target measured by our proposed probability metric, we can generate a distribution close to the target in terms of the Wasserstein metric and relative entropy (Theorem~\ref{thm:regularity_improving}).
+In this sense, we can transform the empirical measure into a new distribution close to the target in the Wasserstein metric without CoD;